krm-demo/sandbox-maven-pligins/greetings-usage-no-pom/README.md

 but you have to specify full maven-coordinates of that plugin.
-As for configuration parameters they could be provided as a Java system-properties, whose exact names could be taken via either `maven-help-plugin` and `helpmojo` of the maven-pugin we are trying to use:
+As for configuration parameters they could be provided as a Java system-properties, whose exact names could be taken via either `maven-help-plugin` and `helpmojo` of the maven-plugin we are trying to use: